 About Pancreatic Cancer

-(Click the dropdown menu above or on the right for the entire list of topics)
+(Click the dropdown menu above for the entire list of topics)

 This section consists of our version of “answers” to very general pre-selected questions about pancreatic cancer.
 The task is not easy, as there are controversies in virtually every aspect of the diagnosis and treatment of pancreatic cancer.
 Also, information regarding such treatment is in a constant state of flux, with the results of new studies often challenging assumptions about pancreatic cancer or pushing our understandings just a little further along.
 Additionally, general guidelines frequently do not apply to individual circumstances.
 Each person’s situation is unique.
 If a cookbook-approach could work well in these circumstances, doctors would not be needed.
 And make no mistake about it, in our view a strong bond with a compassionate and knowledgeable physician-specialist is mandatory in cancer of the pancreas.

 Our brief answers are attempts to give a sense of overview to these very complicated subjects.
 There are whole books dedicated to many of these individual subjects in pancreatic cancer, so our answers are (at best) summaries.
 Because they are designed as summaries, it is possible that whole areas of controversy are inadvertently (or intentionally) ignored or not given proper weight.
 So be careful when reading these answers–all of the information given here needs to be checked out with your own doctor.
 And do not base any action or lack of action on these answers, they are meant for educational purposes only!
 Please read the disclaimer to this site.

 We hope that these answers give a balanced sense of some of the underlying issues about pancreatic cancer so that patients can bring more to the table when speaking with members of their own health care team.